FAQ

 Beyond your current requirements, tracking your RBT hours in a structured system gives you practical experience with the kind of documentation discipline that BCBA and BCaBA fieldwork demands.
 The candidates who struggle most with fieldwork tracking are the ones who have never had to do it before and are learning the process while simultaneously trying to meet complex compliance rules.

-How can tracking my RBT hours now prepare me for BCBA or BCaBA certification?
+How does my RBT experience prepare me for BCBA or BCaBA certification?

 The mechanics of tracking RBT hours are simpler than BCBA/BCaBA fieldwork, but the habits are the same.
 You learn to: